-In focusing on initial responses and to keep incentives per game high-powered, we provide unincentivized two practice rounds without feedback and a single incentivized round.
-We then obtain a 2$\times$2$\times$2 between-subject design with random assignment, in which over 800 subjects recruited online play only one game and only once.
+This makes them especially useful for studying whether incentives affect mistakes, higher-order reasoning, and belief formation in a tightly controlled strategic setting.
+This results in a 2$\times$2$\times$2 between-participant design with random assignment, in which over 1600 participants recruited online play only one game and only once.

-Our first set of results show that higher own incentive level increases the sophistication of play and decreases mistake propensity.
-Specifically, the frequency of dominated actions is halved with higher own incentive levels and that of the level 2 action increases.
-However, if in the simpler game, higher own incentives do increase the frequency of the dominance solution (the level 2 action), this slightly decreases in the more complicated game, for which the dominance solution corresponds to the level 3 action.
-The data suggests this is due to lower mistake propensity and choices becoming less random: in line with intuition from stochastic choice models and quantal response, higher own incentive levels induce subjects to best respond to their beliefs more often and their choices are more responsive to differences in expected payoffs as calculated using stated beliefs.

-We then consider if and how subjects' beliefs react to incentive levels.
-We find that in the simpler game --- but not in the more complicated one --- higher \emph{own} incentives entail assigning lower probability to opponents with high incentives choosing dominated actions, and to players forming a more accurate estimate of the expected payoffs to the different actions.
-Moreover, while beliefs on the choices of low-incentive opponents are closer to the uniform and thus easier to predict, it is harder with high-incentive opponents.
-Consequently, reported beliefs on the frequency of dominance play and of dominated choices are more biased, that is, farther away from realized frequencies.
-Similarly, expected payoffs implied by reported beliefs are also more biased relative to empirical expected payoffs when opponents have higher incentive levels.
-This suggests that the effect of own and opponent incentive levels operate in opposite directions on belief accuracy even in a dominance-solvable game.